Big Nate: On a Roll: Plot

 The next morning on Saturday, he finds Mr. Eustis with a sprained knee, and he needs help to walk Spitsy while he recovers.
 Nate takes the job, but it turns out terrible.
-He flashes back to the walk, where Spitsy and him were heading to the park.
+He flashes back to the walk, where Spitsy and he were heading to the park.
 Mr. Eustis also mentioned Spitsy as unpredictable, and Nate explains that Spitsy keeps zigzagging all over the place every time Nate takes Spitsy for a walk (and a couple times Spitsy yanked the leash out of Nate's hand.), so Nate decides to tie Spitsy's leash to his belt.

 Nate is distracted by thinking of a name for his invention, while Spitsy sees Pickles (Francis's cat whom he loves for some strange reason) and dashes for her, leaving Nate out of control with his invention and smashing his face on a tree.
 Nate gets a black eye and some bruises.
 He eventually finds Spitsy with Pickles, but when his dad sees Nate's injuries, he drives him to the emergency room.
 His doctor says to Nate's dad for Nate to rest for the day.

 Nate wakes up early the next morning to let people in his neighborhood know about his business by making little cards and drawing little pictures of him doing work and sticking them in almost everyone's property around the neighborhood.
 He gets lots of jobs and earns almost 50 dollars, but he has a job that involved moving lawn gnomes to their name signs (for help Nate had to turn the gnomes over and find its name) and Nate would get 25 dollars if he finished the job.
 One acquaintance Nate has is named Kevin, and he is on his way to a Peter Pan show and is playing the part of Captain Hook.
 Nate finds a sword on Kevin (which is just wood and silver paint) and asks if he can use it, and Kevin gives it to him.
 However, when Nate is acting like Captain Hook, he swings the sword at a lawn gnome and without even knowing and decapitates one of the lawn gnome, which results in the owner of the gnomes firing him from his job, and then Nate not getting his 25 dollars.